G-Milzink/CI_PP2_GS/README.md

 - Displays an intuitively laid out interface for playing a "rock paper scissors" game.
 - Interactive elements have darker text against a light background to stand out.
 (This is consisitent throughout all three games.)
 - once the user clicks 'start' a countdown is displayed
-- once the countdown hit 'Go!' the user can then choose: Rock, Paper or Scissors.
+- once the countdown hits 'Go!' the user can then choose: Rock, Paper or Scissors.
+The site will then simulate the opponents choice en the outcome will be evaluated.
+- Score section at the bottom of the screen keeps track of wins/losses.
 - user stories covered: 2, 3, 8, 9

 <details><summary>Rock Paper Scissors, pre-game</summary>